sshadkany/Android_neumorphic/README.md

 **NOTE**
 This is not a free library.
 But it has been published based on your trust.
 If you use this library in your software, be sure to pay the price.
 - If this library was very useful ... $ 99
-- If it only saves you time ... $ 29
+- If it only saves your time ... $ 29
 - buy at here --> https://www.uplabs.com/posts/android_neumorphic
 ---
 🔧 Easy Installation 🔧 click here ->